(Note: this is a post for vim newbies. If you’re an experienced user, you won’t find anything new here)

 - Tabs for switching files (although it seems basic, I was worried about using multiple files in vim, but it’s really great)

-- Project search (including replace and regexp support)
+- Project search (including replace and regex support)

 - Smart indenting and auto-indent support